Back

 What are the rules of Texas Hold'em?

-All players must pick one of seven cards, five of the five community cards and two of the hole cards.
+Texas Hold'em rules dictate that all players must pick one of seven cards, five of the five community cards and two of the hole cards.
 Player options may include checking, calling, raising, or folding the odds.
 Betting rounds occur before flops are made, and each successive transaction follows.

 Is Texas Hold'em poker luck or skill?